 Business not included in the full cash flow projections on materiality grounds is explicitly allowed for in the BEL through manual adjustments.
-The most material un-modelled business reflects the non-participating Conventional Pensions business within the with-profits BEL.
-This reflects less than 0.1% of the BEL.
-There are two instances where modelling simplifications are used in the calculation of the BEL, namely the allowance for catastrophe risk (e.g. epidemic and event risks) and mass lapse risk where data is limited and the probability weighted mean is not allowed for in the BEL.
-For these risks there is a corresponding offsetting movement in the Company's SCR.
+The most material un-modelled business reflects non-participating conventional pensions business within the with-profits BEL.
+Modelling simplifications have been used in the calculation of the BEL, such as the allowance for catastrophe risk (e.g. epidemic and event risks) and mass lapse risk is not allowed for in the BEL, as data is limited.
+For these risks there is some offsetting movement in the Company's SCR.

-The RM is the cost that would be incurred in holding eligible Own Funds (as defined in the PRA Rulebook for Solvency II firms) to cover the SCR necessary to support the insurance and reinsurance obligations over their lifetime, determined using a cost of capital rate.
+The RM is the cost that would be incurred in holding Eligible Own Funds (as defined in the PRA Rulebook for Solvency II firms) to cover the SCR necessary to support the insurance and reinsurance obligations over their lifetime, determined using a cost of capital rate.
 The RM is calculated separately from the BEL.
 The RM is the present value of the cost of capital required, to cover the SCR for certain defined risks (referred to here as the RM capital requirement), to meet adverse deviations on the underlying best estimate cash flows over the full run-off of the business.
 The RM capital requirement covers underwriting risk, credit risk associated with reinsurance contracts and operational risk.
 Future new business is not allowed for in the RM capital requirement.
 No allowance is made for the loss-absorbing capacity of deferred taxes as referred to in Article 108 of Directive 2009/138/EC.

 The RM is calculated for the Company as a whole, allowing for diversification between the risks within the entity.
-The discount rate used in the cost of capital calculation is the relevant basic risk-free rate (excluding matching adjustment).
+The discount rate used in the cost of capital calculation is the relevant basic risk-free rate (excluding Matching Adjustment).
 The cost of capital rate is set to 6% as prescribed in Article 39 of the Delegated Regulation.